Iris-Gonzalez-Sanchez/Iris-Gonzalez-Sanchez/README.md

 - 👋 Hi, I’m @Iris-Gonzalez-Sanchez
 - 👀 I’m interested in learning languages such as JavaScript and Python
-- 🌱 I’m currently learning the basics of coding through various phone apps (SoloLearn).
+- 🌱 I’m currently learning the basics of coding through various learning platforms (SoloLearn).
 - 💞️ I’m looking to collaborate on future projects that can aid everyday experiences.
 - 📫 How to reach me at Iris.GonzalezSan@gmail.com